 Harmony Ridge provides specialized treatment for benzodiazepine withdrawal and addiction.
 Our compassionate team offers comprehensive support to help you safely detox and achieve lasting recovery.

 Benzodiazepines were originally intended for short-term use, typically two to four weeks in duration.
 However, long-term use of these medications is becoming more popular.
 People taking these medications for longer periods are at high risk of developing physical dependence.
-Once a person develops a physical dependence on a benzodiazepine, he/she will begin taking larger doses more frequently to achieve the same desired effect.
-This cycle can quickly spin out of control, and before the person knows it, he/she has developed a substance use dependency (SUD).
+Once a person develops a physical dependence on a benzodiazepine, they will begin taking larger doses more frequently to achieve the same desired effect.
+This cycle can quickly spin out of control, and before the person knows it, they have developed a substance use dependency (SUD).

 People suffering from SUDs are extremely addicted to these medications, and the option for discontinuing use becomes more difficult.
 If an individual continuously takes benzos for longer than a few months and suddenly discontinues use, he/she is at risk for withdrawal symptoms.
 These include but are not limited to seizures, vomiting, tremors, muscle cramping, and sweating.

 People who have developed an addiction to any benzodiazepine shouldn’t attempt to discontinue using the medication alone at home.
 Seeking medical assistance to safely taper off the medicine is crucial.
 Quitting “cold turkey” puts one at risk for severe health complications due to the withdrawal symptoms.

 As previously mentioned, benzodiazepines were developed for short-term use to alleviate anxiety and insomnia.
 These medications are considered safe when taken at the proper dosage and duration advised by a physician.

 Still, there could be some side effects, which include:

 However, many people enjoy the calming effects of these medications and begin abusing them.